ArchitectusInanis/ArchitectusInanis/README.md

 * **Pioneering AI-driven Tooling:** My work at **ShadowGuardAI** showcases my foundational skills in using AI to mass-produce defensive tools.
 I also developed **Event_Zero**, an experimental, AI-driven malware analysis engine that autonomously dissects malicious code to a high degree of fidelity.
 * **Demonstrated Expertise:** My profile highlights top-tier performance in national competitions like the **NSA Codebreaker Challenge** (placing in the top 16% nationally as a solo competitor against multi-person university teams in 10 days of a four month competition) and **Cyberstart America**, where I was a three-time National Cyber Scholar and consistently ranked in the top 1%.
 * **FBI Experience** through the FBI TEAM program, a highly competitive program that the FBI hosts, I gained valuable experience in Business, Social Communication, Psychology, and Cybersecurity.
+Additionally, I recieved a personal FBI contact and mentor.
 * **Production-Grade Engineering:** Projects like **Eclipse Shield** demonstrate my ability to engineer production-grade applications with comprehensive security, addressing the full OWASP Top 10 list.
 * **Valued Open-Source Contributor:** I actively contributed to the open-source community by reviving unmaintained projects and patching critical vulnerabilities in widely used tools.